-- The College follows a least-toxic Integrated Pest Management Plan (.DOC).
+- The University follows a least-toxic Integrated Pest Management Plan (.DOC).

 - SUNY Cortland holds events each year to raise awareness of the importance of pollinators in conjunction with our Bee Campus USA certification.
 Upcoming events can be found on the Events page.